axm/geneticsharporithm/README.md

 	.SetKiller(killer)
 	.SetSolution(solution)
 	.Build();

+geneticAlgorithm.Run();
 ```

+You may want to register the `OnSolution` event and potentially `AfterRun`.

 The repo is split in the following sections:
-GeneticSharporithm - holds the library files: all relevant interfaces, the core component(s) that run the algorithm etc.
+* GeneticSharporithm - holds the library files: all relevant interfaces, the core component(s) that run the algorithm etc.
-GeneticSharporithmTests - test files for the library project
+* GeneticSharporithmTests - test files for the library project
-GeneticSharporithmProgram - sample implementation, which includes a main method etc.
+* GeneticSharporithmProgram - sample implementation, which includes a main method etc.